UK Christmas History

 During this time, churches, especially monasteries, starting to have what we now think of as church choirs with (professional) male singers and choir boys - not just the monks singing.
 Monasteries and churches spent lots of money on candles for the Christmas services as they wanted to have the best lit church and wanted the church to look incredible to glorify God at Christmas.

 The 'Banning' of Christmas

-From the mid 1640s until 1660 Christmas was 'banned' in England, Wales and Scotland by the Puritans.
-They thought Christmas was wasteful and that it lead to lots of people eating and drinking too much, etc. In 1642 Parliament made the last Wednesday of each month into a 'fasting day' for people to think solemnly about what they had done wrong.
+From the mid 1640s until 1660, Christmas was 'banned' in England, Wales and Scotland by the Puritans.
+They thought Christmas was wasteful and that it led to lots of people eating and drinking too much, etc. In 1642 Parliament made the last Wednesday of each month into a 'fasting day' for people to think solemnly about what they had done wrong.
 In 1644 the last Wednesday in December was the 25th and both Houses of Parliament went to fast sermons.
-Then in 1645 a new directly of official church worship said that only Sunday were to be holy days, and no other says (like Christmas) should be celebrated; Christmas could be spent in contemplation, but NOT celebrated!
+Then in 1645 a new directive of official church worship said that only Sunday were to be holy days, and no other days (like Christmas) should be celebrated; Christmas could be spent in contemplation, but NOT celebrated!

 In 1647 this was confirmed and the feasts of Christmas, Easter and Whitsun (Pentecost) were all banned.
 Then in the 1650s more laws were passed ordering shops to stay open on December 25th and penalising anyone who went to a Church service on that day.
 Soldiers were even posted on the streets and confiscated any food they thought would be used to celebrate Christmas.